-Subject to the approval of the Fund, an investor may purchase shares of the Fund with liquid securities and other assets that are eligible for purchase by the Fund (consistent with the Fund's investment policies and restrictions) and that have a value that is readily ascertainable in accordance with the valuation procedures used by the Fund.
-These transactions will be effected only if the Adviser deems the security to be an appropriate investment for the Fund.
-Assets purchased by the Fund in such a transaction will be valued in accordance with the valuation procedures used by the Fund.
-The Fund reserves the right to amend or terminate this practice at any time.
+Subject to the approval of the Funds, an investor may purchase shares of the Funds with liquid securities and other assets that are eligible for purchase by the Funds (consistent with the Fund's investment policies and restrictions) and that have a value that is readily ascertainable in accordance with the valuation procedures used by the Funds.
+These transactions will be effected only if the Adviser deems the security to be an appropriate investment for a Fund.
+Assets purchased by a Fund in such a transaction will be valued in accordance with the valuation procedures used by the Funds.
+Each Fund reserves the right to amend or terminate this practice at any time.